tomLadder/WinLib/README.md

 </br>
 </br>
 This library helps you manipulate the Windows NT - Operating System.
+It supports Kernel and Usermode.

 <br>